green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 #        HW_MemAmountGB: 16
 ```

-The dimension of the resolution is milliseconds.
+The dimension of the sampling_rate is milliseconds.
 Change this number to have a smaller or larger time window between measurements for that specific provider.

 The metric providers are written as C programs with a Python wrapper, and live under `metric_providers/` in the subdirectory that matches the `config.yml`.
 The directory contains the following files: